jackiehjm/stx-docs/doc/source/guest_integration/kubernetes/integrate-application-with-notification-client-sidecar.rst

 .. _integrate-the-application-with-notification-client-sidecar-ul-iyd-mxf-t4b:

--   The cloud is configured with a node that supports the Subordinate mode \(Slave mode\).
+-   The cloud is configured with a node that supports the Subordinate mode \(Secondary mode\).

 -   The cloud is labeled with **ptp-registration=true**, and **ptp-notification=true**.